-2020 Three Graces 2 Ounce Gold Proof Great Engravers
+2020 Great Engravers Three Graces Two Ounce Gold Proof Coin

-> The 2oz Gold Proof Three Graces coin brings William Wyon's 1817 masterpiece to a modern audience of collectors and investors.
+The 2oz Gold Proof Three Graces coin brings William Wyon's 1817 masterpiece to a modern audience of collectors and investors.
 But why has the Royal Mint minted this iconic design again?
 And what makes it so special?

 The 2oz Gold Proof Three Graces is part of The Royal Mint's highly sought-after Great Engravers series.
 Launched in 2019, Great Engravers celebrates the greatest artists to have worked on British coinage through reissues of their most memorable works.
 A new design is released annually.

 The inaugural issue in the Great Engravers series, 2019's Una and the Lion, also featured an iconic reverse created by William Wyon.
 First struck in 1839 during the early years of Queen Victoria's reign, Una and the Lion has long been regarded as among the most beautiful coins in the world.

 Like its predecessor, 2020's addition to the Great Engravers series – the Three Graces – is a timeless nineteenth-century design.
 Cutting-edge, twenty-first century technology comes together with the enduring skills of the Royal Mint's master craftsmen to make a striking and collectable coin.

 The 2oz Silver Proof Three Graces coin revitalises a design first struck in 1817.
 The reverse features three female figures, representing Ireland, England and Scotland.
 The implements at their feet are symbols of their homelands: a harp, a thistle and a shield bearing St George's cross.

 This charming engraving is an idealised representation of the relationship between the three nations, which in the nineteenth-century were unified as the United Kingdom of Great Britain and Ireland.
 Tiny roses, shamrocks and thistles in the women's crowns cement the women's identities.